ghafffari/testrepo/README.md

 ## editing the file

-it is a markedown filr in this repository.
+it is a markedown file in this repository.